Irish Boundary Commission: Non-publication of the report

 If the settlement succeeded it would be a great disservice to Ireland, North and South, to have a map produced showing what would have been the position of the persons on the Border had the Award been made.
 If the settlement came off and nothing was published, no-one would know what would have been his fate.
 He himself had not seen the map of the proposed new Boundary.
 When he returned home he would be questioned on the subject and he preferred to be able to say that he did not know the terms of the proposed Award.
 He was certain that it would be better that no-one should ever know accurately what their position would have been.

 For differing reasons the British government and the remaining two commissioners agreed with these views.
+Twenty copies of the Report were deposited at the British Cabinet Office.
+All other copies, along with the plates which were used to make the maps were destroyed.
 The commission's report was not published in full until 1969.
 Even this inter-governmental discussion about suppressing the report remained a secret for decades.